 What is an Instant Payout?

-If you're eligible for Instant Payout, you can request available funds to be sent directly to your debit card.
+If you're eligible for Instant Payouts, you can request available funds to be sent directly to your debit card.
 Funds become available for Instant Payout 2 days earlier and are subject to a 1.5% fee (with a minimum of $1.50 per payout).
 The minimum payout amount is $5.

 If you'd like to take advantage of Instant Payouts, click Pay Out Now.
 Request all available funds, or enter a custom amount.